Reducing the Transparency effects on a Macbook can make your computer run faster. You can find below the steps to Reduce Transparency on Mac.

 Reduce Transparency on Mac

 Follow the steps below to reduce transparency on your Mac and see if it does result in an improvement in the performance of your computer.

-1. Click on the Apple Icon from the top menu bar of your Mac and then click on System Preferences… option in the drop-down menu (See image below).
+1. Click on the Apple Logo located in the top-menu bar of your Mac and select System Preferences… in the drop-down menu.

-2. On the System Preferences screen, click on Accessibility.
+2. On System Preferences screen, click on the Accessibility Icon.